hemantsingh443/allchat/README.md

 # AllChat - T3Chat Clone

 A modern, feature-rich AI chat application built as a T3Chat clone for the Cloneathon competition.
-This project demonstrates the implementation of a full-stack chat application with advanced AI capabilities, web search integration, and a beautiful glass-morphism UI, inspired by the original T3Chat design.
+This project demonstrates the implementation of a full-stack chat application with advanced AI capabilities, web search integration, and a beautiful glass-morphism UI with responsive design, inspired by the original T3Chat design.

 ## 🚀 Features